yuechenbam/yuechenbam.github.io/README.md

 #### New features

-1. User can select to show all entities in URI or RDFLabel
+1. User can select to show all entities in URI or RDFLabel.

 2. Together with Ontopanel-Library, entities can be showed in RDFLabel in the plot, IRI is saved in shape data.

 #### EntityFinder(old)